 If your landlord or letting agent wants a more detailed assessment of your suitability for a property, they will employ a specialist tenant referencing agency who will perform not just a credit check, but also employer references, previous landlord references, affordability calculations and more.
 Tenant referencing agencies will charge anywhere from £15 – £90 for a professional tenant reference check, depending on the level of detail involved and how complex the tenant background checks are.

-The above fees are the amount that your landlord or letting agent will pay for the reference checks, but they may charge the tenant more than this to cover the cost of their time spent dealing with the application.
+The above fees are the amount that your landlord or letting agent will pay for the reference checks, it is their choice as to which company they decide to complete the reference.

 How much should I expect to pay for tenant referencing?